-- 3) Log onto ece-b312-recon2.ad.ufl.edu using an ssh client (e.g. putty) using your Gatorlink account information. - 4) From the provided shell, run the following command: /usr/bin/zedboard/setup/setup_account.sh - 5) Log off the server and then log back on. - 6) Use an scp program (e.g. WinSCP) to transfer the provided code with the bitfile into your account on ece-b312-recon2.ad.ufl.edu.
+- 10)Log onto ece-b312-recon2.ad.ufl.edu using an ssh client (e.g. putty) using your Gatorlink account information. - 11)From the provided shell, run the following command: /usr/bin/zedboard/setup/setup_account.sh zed_schedule.py ./zed_app part1.bit zed_schedule is a scheduling script that connects to the board server and finds an available board.
+If a board is available, the script copies your current directory to the selected board and then runs the specified executable (e.g., ./zed_app).
+This application takes the name of the bitfile as a command line input, so make sure to include part1.bit.